Workplace Safety Hazards for Hospitality & Hotel Workers

 SafetyLine Lone Worker Hotel Worker Image for Hazards for Hospitality Workers.

-Common hazards and injuries for hospitality workers
+Common hazards hospitality workers face

 Hotel housekeeping staff is a very physically demanding job that includes many, varied tasks including, vacuuming, dusting, changing linens, and making beds.
 Housekeeping staff is subject to turning over mattresses that can sometimes weigh more than 100 pounds while daily cleaning and scrubbing of bathrooms can expose health risks with chemicals used in cleaning products.
 As a result, housekeeping hotel employment could lead to any of the following injuries and safety hazards: